devboell/react-test-recorder/README.md

 prototype

-### notes

-to avoid duplicate react module error when developing with `npm link`:
-`npm link ../../../mgmco/repos/campaign-manager/node_modules/react`
+trying to avoid the pain of manual data mocking